Who We Are

 Eric is a graduate of SUNY-Albany and was ordained at the Hebrew Union College Jewish Institute of Religion in New York.
 Eric has served congregations in New York City; Jackson, MS; Teaneck, NJ; Newton, MA; and is currently the rabbi of Sha'arei Shalom in Ashland, MA.
 Eric facilitates Mussar groups throughout the Greater Boston area and in Western Massachusetts.
 He and his wife, Laura Kizner Gurvis are blessed with four children and two young grandsons.

 Debra brings many years of public relations experience to her work.
 She has been an agency Senior Counselor at Dan Pinger Public Relations, Director of Communications and Development for the Nashville Film Festival, and the Executive Director of the VIA Institute on Character, an organization that studies the science of character strengths.
 Debra converted to Judaism in 2012 at The Temple Congregation Ohabai Shalom in Nashville.
-She lives on the St. Lawrence Seaway in New York.
+Her daughter and three granddaughters have since converted as well.
+She lives near her wonderful children and three granddaughters on the St. Lawrence Seaway in New York.